EshaKhadeejaC/Projects/README.md

 ### 3. HotelSync
 A comprehensive hotel management system developed using Java Swing for the user interface and SQL for database management.
 This system handles customer and employee management, room reservations, menu details, and billing.

+### 4. AutoExaminer
+AutoExaminer is an advanced question paper generator and evaluator that leverages AI to create and assess educational content.
+The system automates the creation of diverse question types from textbook content and offers evaluation capabilities for handwritten answer sheets.